Higher National Agronomic School: Curriculum

 In the fourth Year, students have to choose one of the specialized departments in the school (major), which focuses on a discipline or sometimes an interdisciplinary subject.
 The Fifth year is ended by a research internship (6 to 10 Months).

 In Algeria State Engineering Degree "French: diplôme d'Ingénieur d'Etat" is also the equivalent of a master's degree, the diploma is recognized by a committee of evaluation and accreditation of higher education institutions in the field of engineering in order to authorize Algerian écoles Nationale Supérieure (English: Higher National Schools) to deliver the State Engineering Degree "French: diplôme d'Ingénieur d'Etat", for the development of quality in engineering education, and the promotion of engineering curricula and careers in Algeria and abroad.

 The Holders of the State Engineering's Degree (5 years) have a possibility to obtain a master's degree beside the State Engineering degree as they are equivalent degrees after taking the additional in-depth program which is proceed in duration of 200 hours minimum.
 The lessons are organized in courses.
 Each course is associated to a coefficient or credits.

 The Holders of the master's degree of the Higher National Agronomic School can apply to pursue their studies in Doctoral degree (Licence Master Doctorat).

-Grading System
+Grading system

-The Grading Scale of the School is typically range from 0 (worst) to 20 (best).
+The school's grading scale typically ranges from 0 (worst) to 20 (best).

 The grade of 10/20 is sufficient for validation of the courses.

 The overall annual average of 10/20 is sufficient for passing to the next year even conceding grades below 10/20.
 Unless, conceding grades below 5/20 which means that the student have to re-take courses below 5/20 in order to validate and get acceptance in the School years' curriculum, even if the overall annual average is 10/20.